-In this part, we detail the evaluation metric employed to assess the performance of segmentation models on the proposed dataset.
-These metrics provide comprehensive insights into the efficacy of the models.
+In this part, we detail the evaluation metrics employed to assess the performance of segmentation models on the BRISC dataset.
+These metrics provide comprehensive insights into model efficacy for these two distinct tasks.

 \paragraph{\textbf{Intersection over Union (IoU)}}

 Intersection over Union (IoU), also known as the Jaccard Index, is a fundamental metric for evaluating binary segmentation tasks.
 It quantifies the overlap between the predicted tumor regions and the ground truth, normalized by their union~\cite{rezatofighi2019generalized}.
 For binary segmentation, IoU is computed as shown in Equation \ref{eq:iou}.